gimesketvirtadieni/slimplexor/README.md

   type slimplexor
 }

-# Define plug plugin which might be used a fallback (optional)
+# Define 'plug' plugin which might be used as a fallback (optional)
 pcm.plug {
   type plug
   slave {